09 January 2023 Add expertise tag Add service tag Add country tag

 The financial data of a subsidiary or group company does not have to be included in the consolidated financial statements if:

-• its importance is negligible in comparison to the group as a whole
+• Importance is negligible in comparison to the group as a whole.

-• it is rather expensive or time consuming to get its financial information
+• It is expensive or time-consuming to get financial information.

-Consolidation may be omitted if the subsidiary or group company to be consolidated:
+Consolidation may be omitted if the subsidiary or group company is to be consolidated if:

-• satisfies the criteria for being described as a small company for Dutch Statutory purposes (see the tablel with criteria above under "Publication, consolidation and audit requirements in the Netherlands"),
+• it meets the criteria for being described as a small company for Dutch Statutory purposes (see the table with criteria above under "Publication, consolidation and audit requirements in the Netherlands"),

-• is not quoted on a stock exchange
+• it is not quoted on a stock exchange

 Consolidation may also be omitted if:

-• the company has not been notified in writing of an objection against not consolidating within 6 months after the end of the financial year by at least one-tenth of its members or by holders of at least one-tenth of its issued shares.
+• The company has not been notified in writing of an objection against not consolidating within six (6) months after the end of the financial year by at least one-tenth of its members or by holders of at least one-tenth of its issued shares.

-• the financial information which the company should consolidate has been included in the financial statements of its parent company
+• The financial information that the company should consolidate has been included in the financial statements of its parent company.

-• these consolidated financial statements and the annual report have been prepared in accordance with the stipulations of the 7th EU Directive
+• These consolidated financial statements and the annual report have been prepared per the stipulations of the 7th EU Directive.

-• the consolidated financial statements, the auditor’s opinion and annual report, insofar as these have not been translated into Dutch, have been prepared or translated into French, German or English and are all in the same language.
+• The consolidated financial statements, the auditor’s opinion, and the annual report, insofar as these have not been translated into Dutch, have been prepared or translated into French, German, or English, and are all in the same language.

-• within 6 months of every balance sheet date or within one month of a permitted later publication, the documents or translations mentioned in the previous paragraph have been filed at the offices of the trade register at which the company is registered or a notice has been filed referring to the offices of the trade register where the same are available.
+• Within six (6) months of every balance sheet date or one month of a permitted later publication, the documents or translations mentioned in the previous paragraph have been filed at the offices of the trade register at which the company is registered, a notice has been filed referring to the offices of the trade register where the same are available.

 Audit requirements in the Netherlands

-Only medium and large companies and companies that apply IFRS are required by law to have their annual report audited by an independent, qualified and registered Dutch auditor.
-The auditor is to be appointed by the general shareholders meeting, or in case of default, by the supervisory board or the managing board.
+Only medium and large companies and companies that apply IFRS are lawfully obliged to have their annual report audited by an independent, qualified, and registered Dutch auditor.
+The auditor is to be appointed by the general shareholders meeting or, in case of default, by the supervisory or the managing board.

 The auditors’ report must include the following points:

-• whether the financial statements provide information in accordance with the accounting principles generally accepted in the Netherlands and are an accurate representation of the financial position and result for the year.
-A proper judgement can be made as to the solvency and liquidity of the company;
+• Whether the financial statements provide information under the accounting principles generally accepted in the Netherlands and accurately represent the financial position and result for the year.
+A proper judgment can be made as to the solvency and liquidity of the company;

-• whether the adequate additional information has been provided.
+• Whether adequate additional information has been provided.

 The auditor should report to the managing and supervisory boards.
-Before determining or approving the financials statements, the competent body should have taken notice of the auditor's report.
+Before determining or approving the financial statements, the competent body should have taken notice of the auditor's report.

-If the audit is not obligatory, a Dutch company may opt for a voluntary audit.
+When the audit is not mandatory, a Dutch company may opt for a voluntary audit.

 Publication requirements in the Netherlands

-The financial statements must be prepared and approved by the managing directors no later than 5 months after the end of the financial year.
-The preparation period for the financial statements may be extended for maximum of 5 months at the shareholders’ meeting.
-Hereinafter, the shareholders must adopt the financial statements within 2 months after the financial statements have been approved by the managing directors.
-The deadline for publication will be then 12 months after the end of the financial year.
+The financial statements are to be prepared and approved by the managing directors no later than five (5) months after the end of the financial year.
+The preparation period for the financial statements may be extended for at most five (5) months at the shareholders’ meeting.
+Hence, the shareholders must adopt the financial statements within two (2) months after the approval of the managing directors.
+The deadline for publication will be 12 months after the end of the financial year.

-Finally, the company must file and abbreviated version of its balance sheet, and notes thereto (the publication accounts), with the Chamber of Commerce for publication in the Trade Register no later than eight days after the determination or approval of the financial statements by the shareholders.
+Finally, the company must file an abbreviated version of its balance sheet and notes (the publication accounts) with the Chamber of Commerce for publication in the Trade Register no later than eight (8) days after the determination or approval of the financial statements.

-If the shareholders of the company are also the managing directors of the company, the approval date of the financial statements by the managing directors would be automatically the adoption date by the shareholders.
-Consequently, the filing deadline for the publication accounts will be then 5 months (or 10 months if the extension period of 5 months is applicable) after the end of the financial year, plus 8 days.
+If the shareholders are also the managing directors, the approval date of the financial statements by the managing directors would automatically be the adoption date by the shareholders.
+Consequently, the filing deadline for the publication accounts will be five (5) months (or ten (10) months if the extension period of 5 months is applicable) after the end of the financial year, plus eight (8 days.

 The publication requirements vary depending on the size of the company.
 They can be summarized as follows: